 File under "kitchen sorcery" — this naturally gluten-free and vegan buttercream is made using avocado instead of butter.
 And it's delicious.

 If the idea of avocado buttercream strikes you as a bit strange, consider this: Avocado is actually a fruit.
-It's easy to forget this fact when avocado is so frequently served as a savory snack, whether it's roasted avocado slices
+It's easy to forget this fact when avocado is so frequently served as a savory snack, whether it's roasted avocado slices or fresh guacamole.

 This frosting recipe celebrates the fruit's natural sweetness.
 You'll be amazed at how a bit of powdered sugar and a squeeze of lemon juice can transform avocado into a slightly tropical-tasting dessert topping.